ndk123-web/ndk-rpc-cluster/Readme.md

 const multiply = ({ a, b }) => a * b;

-// Register functions that will be available on all replicas const functions = [
+// Register functions that will be available on all replicas
+// Each function must follow this exact schema: const functions = [
   { function_name: "add", function_block: add },
   { function_name: "multiply", function_block: multiply },